Intellection/docker-calico-route-reflector-init/README.md

 1. Applies a [label](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) to the node which should be used in [`BGPPeer`](https://docs.projectcalico.org/v3.9/reference/resources/bgppeer#bgp-peer-definition) resources to indicate which nodes should (or should not) peer with this node.
 2. Applies an [annotation](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) to the node specifying a cluster identifier, indicating that this node is a route reflector.

+For a detailed explanation of how route reflectors are configured, see [configuring in-cluster route reflectors](https://docs.projectcalico.org/v3.9/networking/bgp#configuring-in-cluster-route-reflectors).

 ## Usage